mathigon/textbooks/content/divisibility2/content.md

 Upon final answer, students will have made the following.
 Note - unlike in the other chapter, I think it is worthwhile here to have the prime factors labeled in the sections around the number:

 Upon finding the correct prime factorization, show the following.
 As we learned in the Prime Factorization chapter, when building multiples a target number, the prime factorization of the multiple must contain all the prime factors of that target number.
-For example, we see that 40 [[is | is not]] a multiple of 8, because 2 x 2 x 2 is in the prime factorization of 40.
-Upon correct answer, show an arrow going from the “2 x 2 x 2” in the text to three “2”s in the prime factorization ring of 40.
+For example, we see that 40 [[is | is not]] a multiple of 8, because 2 × 2 × 2 is in the prime factorization of 40.
+Upon correct answer, show an arrow going from the “2 × 2 × 2” in the text to three “2”s in the prime factorization ring of 40.
 Similarly, 18 [[is | is not]] a multiple of 6.
 Upon correct answer, have the “2” and “3” in the prime factorization ring for 18 hover outside or above the ring for a second or two.
 Then, show the following:

 Let’s use this idea to build a number that is a multiple of 18 and 40 while using the fewest prime factors as possible.
 Remember, we want the [[least | greatest]] common multiple.
 Upon correct answer, show the two factor rings again and the gumball machine of prime factors: